-The best way to justify extending your stay in León, our favorite city in Nicaragua, is to sign up for some of the day trips and activities you can do from the city.
-One of the most popular options is volcano boarding down Cerro Negro (Black Hill) Volcano but you can also make day trips to take a tour of the Flor de Caña distillery, the mudslide memorial at Casita Volcano and León Viejo, all located around the city of León.
+The best way to justify extending your stay in León, our favorite city in Nicaragua, is to sign up for some of the day trips and activities you can do around León including Cerro Negro volcano boarding, the Flor de Caña rum tour, the mudslide memorial at Casita Volcano, and León Viejo.

 Volcano boarding down Cerro Negro

 It should really be called volcano sledding, however, that’s a lot less sexy.
 Anyway, you huff up a steep trail for about 40 minutes, suit up in day glow coveralls in a vain attempt to keep from getting an involuntary full-body exfoliation, sit your butt down on a piece of wood, grab the “steering” rope at the front, then plummet down the black pumice-covered slopes of Cerro Negro Volcano, hopefully wearing a helmet.

 Cerro Negro is an active volcano and the youngest in Central America.
 Time has not worn down its slopes and the thing is steep–more than a 40 degree grade in places.
 The volcano is 2,388 feet (728 meters) tall and it take most boarders about a minute to slide, swerve, and sometimes wipe out from top to bottom.
 One woman topped out at 54 miles (87 km) per hour.
 In 2002 “high speed specialist” Eric Barone smashed his own world record for fastest downhill speed on a bicycle when he reached 107 mph (172 kmh).